Senator Lena Taylor (D-Milwaukee)

 In addition to more than a decade of legal experience, as well as another eight years serving as a political representative for the people of Milwaukee, Senator Taylor is also a devoted mother to her son Isaiah and a mentor to many.

-- Senate Committee on Judiciary and Public Safety
+- Committee on Judiciary and Public Safety

-- Joint Committee on Finance
+- Committee on Utilities and Housing

 - Joint Review Committee on Criminal Penalties